 eBooks aren’t just limited to novels.
 There’s a wealth of digital textbooks available too, so the kids can keep reading and researching wherever they are – no excuses!

-They can be very engaging, with interactive quizzes and activities, but make the most of eBooks you’ll want to get your child a tablet with a readable screen fit for visuals, and plenty space to store them.
+They can be very engaging, with interactive quizzes and activities, but make the most of eBooks you’ll want to get your child a tablet with a readable screen fit for visuals, and plenty of space to store them.

 “How do I know how much internal memory they need”?